kris2475/Real-Time-Spectrum-Plotting-Automated-Data-Logging-for-TinySA-Ultra/README.md

 - Signal stability or drift analysis
 - Frequency occupancy and interference studies
 - Logging test results during automated RF experiments
 - Long-term data collection for IoT or EMC testing

 ---

 ## 🧩 Future Enhancements

-- Combine live plotting + logging into one GUI tool
+- Combine live plotting and logging into a single GUI application
 - Add MQTT / InfluxDB support for networked data streaming
 - Web dashboard for remote spectrum viewing
-- Real-time anomaly detection (spike or signal alerting)
+- Real-time anomaly detection (signal spikes or interference alerts)

 ---

-## 🪪 License
+## 🪪 Licence

-This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT Licence** — see the [LICENCE](LICENCE) file for details.

 ---